 There are many elements to consider and pricing is presented in many different ways.
 If you have a question that is not listed below and you haven’t found an answer on our funeral costs page, please let us know.
 We’ll try to help however we can.

-The most recent price survey done by the National Funeral Directors Association showed that average funeral today are between $7,000 to $10,000, not including cemetery costs.
+The most recent price survey done by the National Funeral Directors Association showed that the average funeral today costs about $9,000, not including cemetery costs.
 Of course, the exact price will depend on what you include in your service and the price of the merchandise that you select.

 A direct cremation (no funeral service) can cost as little as $1,000.
-If you are trying to keep costs low, you can hold a memorial service after the cremation.
+To keep costs low, you can hold a memorial service after the cremation.
 If you would like to have a funeral with the casket present, you can expect to add $3,000 to $6,000 to the cost.

 Caskets come in a wide range of materials and designs.
 A typical quality casket would be somewhere between $3,000 to $4,000.
 If you are buying through a funeral home, you may be able to purchase a basic casket for about $1,500.
 If you shop online, you may be able to find one for even less.
 At the high end, you can easily spend $10,000 or more.
 For more information on casket prices and quality, visit our Caskets page.

 A typical burial plot will probably cost between $1,000 to $3,000.
 The actual cost depends on where you live, how many cemeteries are in your area, and what part of the cemetery you choose.
 For example, a prime space at the top of a hill overlooking a valley may be more expensive than a flat space in a memorial garden.
 Interment in a mausoleum crypt can easily cost $2,000 to $3,000 more than a burial plot.